What Are Backlinks?

-One of the best ways to earn backlinks is to create content people naturally want to link to.
+One of the best ways to earn SEO backlinks is to create quality content people naturally want to link to.

 This content can be informational, thought-provoking, funny, etc. As long as people want to link to it.

-For example, you publish a case study or a blog post that teaches people how to do something.
+For example, you publish a video or a blog post that teaches people how to do something.
 There’s a chance that others in your field could use your content as a reference.

 Here’s an example of a blog post we published that got a lot of backlinks.